Victor2453W/next-js-app/README.md

+## How to use this app
-To see the final project follow -> https://next-js-app-i69x.vercel.app To navigate between pages use: /dashboard -> /invoices [readme.md](https://github.com/user-attachments/files/19775030/readme.md)
+To see the final project follow -> https://next-js-app-i69x.vercel.app <br>
+To navigate between pages use: /dashboard -> /invoices